| |

 do we do?

-iQ-TelematicsTM provides the tools that makes it possible for
+provides the tools that makes it possible

-drivers to enjoy connectivity safely and easily with Eyes On The
+for drivers to enjoy connectivity safely and

-Road and Hands On The Wheel to eliminate driver
+Hands On The Wheel to eliminate driver

-distraction due to manual texting, cell phone calls, e-mailing and browsing.
+distraction due to manual texting, cell phone

-Our technologies are Patented and Patent pending and
+Our technologies are Patented and Patent pending

-are formulated to allow connectivity to cell
+allow connectivity to cell phone voice

-difference between our technology and the "ad
+The difference between our technology and the

-hoc " way drivers access these connectivity
+"Ad hoc" way drivers access these connectivity

-means is that we structure the experience to
+means, is that we structure the experience to

 assure Convenience and a Common Sense approach